mininxd/web/README.md

 __TL:DR__;

-Dynamic build is auto detect URL by your browser
+Dynamic build is auto detect URL by client browser, _build without dynamic if your API url is different from swagger_
 ---